djdunc/casa0018/Assessment/Report/README.md

 ## Limittion
 For the future improvement if time permits.
 This project would try to solve these two limitations.
 1. Multi-classification problem: the third kind of Unknown data set would add on the basis of the current data set, which mainly includes some images of daily life without people.
-2. Add buttons and buzzer components.
-Users can take photos and identify them by pressing a button, and a buzzer will remind them to wear a mask.
+2. Adding buttons and buzzer components: Users can take photos and identify them by pressing a button, and a buzzer will remind them to wear a mask.

 ## Bibliography